UniMath/agda-unimath/docs/FILE-CONVENTIONS.md

-If you want to include a table in your file, for example listing examples of a relevant construction or files with related concepts, we suggest adding the table as its own Markdown file in the `tables` directory, using [Markdown syntax for tables](https://www.markdownguide.org/extended-syntax/#tables).
+If you want to include a table in your file, for example listing examples of a relevant construction or files with related concepts, we suggest adding the table as its own Markdown file in the `docs/tables` directory, using [Markdown syntax for tables](https://www.markdownguide.org/extended-syntax/#tables).
 This isn't a strict rule, and there are valid reasons for only having a table in a file directly, but for the two example cases outlined above, we recommend